PM to inaugurate Mohmand Dam next month

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-He said the government would require Rs300 to Rs315 billion funding to implement this project and entire funding would be arranged from local resources.
-It would be completed in next five years.

-This dam would not only generate 800 Megawatt (MW) of electricity but store water to irrigate 17000 acres of barren land.
-It would also meet the requirement of Peshawar for coming generations.

-Chairman Wapda Lieutenant General (retd) Muzammil Hussain said that Hydle projects were important for country but there was criminal negligence in the past as focus had increased on Independent Power Producers (IPPs).
+Chairman Wapda Lieutenant General ® Muzammil Hussain said that Hydle projects were important for country but there was criminal negligence in the past as focus had increased on Independent Power Producers (IPPs).

 Since 1967, no work on project like Tarbela dam was initiated which was a criminal negligence.
 This project was on a place where Kabul and Swat rivers were meeting.
 It would mitigate floods and water for agriculture would be available in the area where militancy was on highest degree.
 Local people had supported the project which showed that militancy was not indigenous issue, he said.